lin88362283/code-challenge-1/README.md

 # Code Challenge

-## 💻Task 1 -  Stepper form
-Your task is to create an account application stepper formand it's backend APIs.
+Your task is to create a full-stack application with 3 pages

-You can use any UI library or node.js backend framework/database.
+## 📄Page 1 -  New Article Page

+An article should have at least title, author, content(text), date

 ###  ✨Features:
-- Has 2 steps: 1️⃣`Contact Person` 2️⃣`Personal Details`
-- User can save/update applicant's information to your backend
+- User can save new article to your backend
-- If is editing, pre-populate form with data from your API
+- Each input field has validation and helper text
-- `Next`/`Previous` button for navigation, but only enable `Next` when current form is not in error
+- Only enabled `Save` button when current form is not in error

-### 🎯Required techs:
-- React
-- Node.js
--  TypeScript

-#### ⭐Bouns:
-- Add form validation for each step
-- Use Material UI + Nest.js
-- Use global state
-- Write a couple of tests

-## 💻Task 2 - League Table
+## 📄Page 2 - Latest Article Page
-Your task is to create a table component to display fx 💱`symbol prices` from some 🏦`brokers`.
-You can use any UI library, any node.js backend framework/database.

 ###  ✨Features:
-- Receive data from prop
-- Automatically refresh every 5 seconds
-- Displaying loading sign inside the table when data is fetching/refetching
-- Displaying rank value/color inside each table cell
+- it should display the full content of the 4 latest articles
+- clicking on an article title should lead to the `Article Page`
+- display the titles of all older articles, leading to the `Article Page`

+## 📄Page 3 - Article Page

+###  ✨Features:
+- it should display the full content of an article
+- it should be shareable by URL (e.g. https://example.com/articles/my-favourite-article)
+- it should display a link leading to the `Latest Articles Page`

-### 🎯Required techs:
+## 🎯Required techs:

-- Vue.js
+- React/Vue.js
 - TypeScript
-- Graphql
+- Grapqhql
+- Node.js + Apollo server

-#### ⭐Bouns:
+### ⭐Bouns:

+- Use static site generation
-- Use BootstrapVue + Nest.js
+- Use Nest.js as backend
+- Use Material UI / BootStrap
 - Use global state
 - Write a couple of tests

 ## Handover